akshxyjagtap/ML-Projects/README.md

 Netflix, Inc. is an American over-the-top media service and original programming production company.
 It offers subscription- ased video on demand from a library of films and television series, 40% of which is Netflix original programming produced in-house.

+EDA done using python, numpy, pandas, matplotlib, seaborn and plotly.

+My linkedIn - www.linkedin.com/in/akshay-jagtap-b43b64162 .

 Dataset - netflix_titles from kaggle https://www.kaggle.com/shivamb/netflix-shows .

-EDA using python, numpy, pandas, matplotlib, seaborn and plotly

-My linkedIn - www.linkedin.com/in/akshay-jagtap-b43b64162 .

 Reference - I have refered to the official documentations of libraries that I have used.